-It’s finally here you and your loved one have made the big decision to get married.
-We know wedding planning can sometimes be challenging, but choosing where to go on your honeymoon shouldn’t be.
-Your honeymoon is the perfect time to take that dream vacation you and your significant other have always discussed.
-Some couples choose a leisure vacation and choose a tropical destination to relax and enjoy the beach and other honeymooners prefer a little more adventure and book things like African safaris or hiking in the Rocky Mountains.
-Regardless of the type of honeymoon you are taking, you should make sure that you are aware of any travel rules and regulations that may be in place for the country you are visiting.
+After all the months of planning, it’s finally time for your wedding and your honeymoon!
+We know wedding planning can sometimes be challenging but choosing where to go on your honeymoon shouldn’t be.
+Your honeymoon is the perfect time to take that dream vacation you and your significant other have always considered.
+Some couples choose a leisure vacation in a tropical destination to relax and enjoy the beach, and other honeymooners prefer a little more adventure and book things like African safaris or hiking in the Rocky Mountains.
+Regardless of the type of honeymoon trip you are taking, you should make sure that you are aware of any travel rules and regulations that may be in place for the country you are visiting.
 From COVID-19 restrictions to terror threats, you need to be alert and protected before you depart.

 Is travel insurance a requirement for your honeymoon destination?

 With COVID-19 restrictions easing by the day, it is hard to narrow down an exact list of countries that are still requiring travel insurance for entry.
 It is best to head directly to the source and check out your destination country’s official web page.